ordy/ng-dashbordy/README.md

 ![Dashbordy Logo](/src/assets/img/git-banner.jpg)

-*An Angular interface to create, read, update and delete Firestore users implemented using primeNG UI components.*
+*An Angular interface to create, read, update and delete Firestore users*

 ## About the project